Home » Beef » Cheese Stuffed Taco Meatloaf

 • Transfer to Skillet – Press 1/2 of the meatloaf mixture into the skillet.

-• Topping – Spread 1/2 cup taco sauce over the meat and place into the oven.
+• Make the Topping – Spread 1/2 cup taco sauce over the meat and place into the oven.

-• Transfer to Oven – Bake for 40 minutes.
-After 40 minutes spread the remaining 1/2 cup taco sauce on top and sprinkle with 1 cup shredded pepper jack cheese and remaining crushed Doritos.
+• Transfer to Oven – Bake per the recipe.
+Pour spread the remaining taco sauce on top and sprinkle with pepper jack cheese and Doritos at the end of baking.
+(You could use crushed tortilla chips)

 • Finish Baking – Continue to bake for an additional 20-30 minutes or until cooked through and the meat is no longer pink.

-• Side dishes to serve with this recipe for Taco Meatloaf: Buttermilk Ranch Mashed Potatoes, Mexican Street Corn Salad, Jalapeno Pepper Jack Cornbread and Easy Refried Beans just to name a few.
+• More Side Dishes: You could also enjoy Buttermilk Ranch Mashed Potatoes, Mexican Street Corn Salad, Jalapeno Pepper Jack Cornbread and Easy Refried Beans just to name a few.

 baked meatloaf in a skillet